yk-tanigawa/yk-tanigawa.github.io/docs/content-guidelines.md

 For publication front matter and citation strings, check PubMed for the citation details when a PubMed record exists.
 Use PubMed to confirm the title, author list, journal, year, volume, issue, pages, DOI, PMID, and PMCID before updating or adding a publication entry.

+The Tanigawa Lab website at <https://tanigawalab.org/> is a useful sibling site for publication information and narrative.
+A local copy is often available at `~/repos/tanigawa-lab-ucla/tanigawa-lab-ucla.github.io`.
+When updating this personal website, publication summaries, body text, and metadata from the lab site may be used as a starting point, then checked against the primary sources above.

 ## Naming conventions

 Use filenames and slugs that match the actual content.
 The slug and the contents should have a general match.
 Avoid generic or leftover template names from upstream AcademicPages such as `2009-10-01-paper-title-number-1.md` or `conference-paper.pdf` when the page is about something else.